Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 Twenty-six people were killed in a Texas church in November 2017 by a 26-year-old Air Force veteran.

+Abbott, the Texas governor, said he would convene roundtable discussions to look into ways to prevent such mass shootings in the future.

-A somber President Donald Trump expressed “sadness and heartbreak” over the latest shooting spree.
+President Donald Trump expressed “sadness and heartbreak” over the shooting and ordered US flags to fly at half-staff for the next few days.

-“This has been going on too long in our country,” said the president, speaking at an event on prison reform at the White House.
+“This has been going on too long in our country,” Trump said, speaking at an event on prison reform at the White House.
 “We’re with you in this tragic hour.”

-Trump, who has previously shied away from gun control and proposed arming teachers, said his administration was “determined to do everything in our power to protect our students, secure our schools, and to keep weapons out of the hands of those who pose a threat to themselves, and to others.”
+Trump, who has previously shied away from gun control and proposed arming teachers, said he was “determined to do everything in our power to protect our students, secure our schools, and to keep weapons out of the hands of those who pose a threat to themselves, and to others.”

 The shooting erupted before 8:00 am, as the first classes of the day were starting.

-Parent Richard Allen told KTRK TV he arrived at the school soon after the shooting and reported seeing a number of victims being taken away in ambulances.

-“My son said someone went into the art room and started shooting a lot of the kids,” Allen said.
+“It was pretty quiet for a few seconds, and then we just hear someone like shoot a gun, and just like a ‘pow-pow-pow,'” student Hunter Mead, 14, told AFP.

+“And everyone just kind of freaked out.
+You know, everyone has the instinct, ‘Just go, get out of here.'”

-The Santa Fe assault comes three months after the shooting at Marjory Douglas Stoneman High School in Parkland, Florida, which sparked a student-led movement for tighter gun laws.
+The Santa Fe shooting came three months after the massacre at Marjory Douglas Stoneman High School in Parkland, Florida, which sparked a student-led movement for tighter gun laws.

 “We are fighting for you,” tweeted David Hogg, a Stoneman Douglas student who has emerged as a leader of the gun control campaign.

-“We cannot let this continue to be the norm,” tweeted Delaney Tarr, another student at Stoneman Douglas.
+“We cannot let this continue to be the norm,” tweeted Delaney Tarr, another Stoneman Douglas student.
 “We cannot.”

 Former Democratic presidential candidate Hillary Clinton urged lawmakers to take action.